Civil Engineering, Bachelor of Science College of Engineering

 The civil engineering profession is responsible for designing, building, operating and maintaining the physical infrastructure and protecting the natural environment that together support human society in an economically and environmentally sustainable manner.
 The need to predict and mitigate the impact of complex human- and nature-induced stresses on large-scale, geographically-distributed systems has never been more evident than now.
 These challenges and inevitable societal changes result in a need to develop and adopt new technologies and improved efficiency into the infrastructure.

 Students are encouraged to adhere carefully to all prerequisite requirements.
 The instructor is authorized to drop students from a course for which stated prerequisites have not been completed.
-Exclusive of General Education units, the minimum number of units required for the Civil Engineering major is 154.

 Areas of Specialization